flipacholas/Architecture-of-consoles/articles/dreamcast.Rmd.md

 - **European Online Service**

-  The European online service, Dreamarena, was a free dial-up-based platform created through a partnership between ICL, BT, and various ISPs.
+  The European online service, Dreamarena, was created through a partnership between ICL, BT, and various ISPs.
 Although the service was free in the UK, other European countries had different access requirements and prices, which made the service expensive for some users.
 By September 2000, Dreamarena had reached 300,000 registrations, with over half of these users being "active or very active."

 - **America Online Service**